BlueSchnabeltier/playwright-driver-autoinstall/README.md

 # This Fork
-This fork was made to automatically install playwright with its drivers.
+This fork was made to automatically install playwright along with its drivers.

 ## Install
 ```bash